-The RBC British Airways companion ticket is a great perk if you hold the RBC BA Visa card.
+The RBC British Airways companion ticket is on of the perks if you hold the RBC BA Visa card.
 I wrote a review of the RBC British Airways Visa Infinite.
-It's one of Canada's best travel credit cards.
-It is very beneficial if the card holders are couples or families who fly British Airways on a regular basis.
+It’s one of Canada’s best travel credit cards if you fly BA a lot.
+But let’s see how this companion voucher works.

 What’s the RBC British Airways companion ticket?

-As an example, the Companion Award eVoucher for a Calgary-Dubai return flight will save a member 58,500 Avios.
-The same redemption without an eVoucher would've cost the member and their flying partner 117,000 Avios.
-They still need to pay the taxes and charges for both.
-For the same period, February 2018, the cash value of the airfare for both travelers costs $2,178.
+As an example, the Companion Award eVoucher for a Toronto-Amman one way flight will save a member 23,000 Avios.
+The same redemption without an eVoucher would’ve cost the member and their flying partner 46,000 Avios.
+They still need to pay the taxes and charges for both travelers.

-This brings up the issue of high taxes and fees that handicaps Canadian travelers.
+This brings up the issue of high fees and constraints on the eVoucher.

 The RBC British Airways companion ticket 3 main constraints you need to know about

 The Companion Award eVoucher has three major constraints that we have to address.
 We will look at them individually.
 You need to be aware of them as we look at the best ways to work with them.

 Any redemption flight has to originate out of Canada